 Fortunately, it’s one that could be addressed next month.

-According to MacRumors, an extremely reputable Apple site, Apple plans to release a brand new version of the Mac Mini [...]
+According to MacRumors, an extremely reputable Apple site, Apple plans to release a brand new version of the Mac Mini next month.
+New iPads are also rumored to be [...]

 There’s only one thing to say about the fact that Apple is sending out invites for the OS X Yosemite public beta today:

 According to Neowin, Apple is sending invites to the first one million users who sign up to participate.
 An early version of Yosemite has been available to developers since it was announced back in early June at Apple’s WWDC event.
-There, Apple’s senior vice president of software engineering, Craig Federighi, explained some [...]
+There, Apple’s senior vice president of software engineering, Craig Federighi, explained some of the new features the new OS will bring to Apple [...]

 During today’s keynote presentation at the Worldwide Developers Conference, Apple’s senior vice president of Software Engineering, Craig Federighi, unveiled the newest version of the company’s operating system, OS X Yosemite.

 One of the big pushes for OS X Yosemite is the idea of Continuity, exemplified in a feature called Hand-Off.
 In short, it’s a whole host of features that allow for deeper integration between your mobile devices and your Mac.
-If you start composing an email on [...]
+If you start composing an email on your iPhone or iPad, your Mac will know what [...]